ModelTC/llmc/README.md

 ## News

+* **May 17, 2024:** 🚀 We support some advanced large models, e.g., LLaVA, Mixtral, and Qwen V2 now.
+Have a try!

 * **May 13, 2024:** 🍺🍺🍺 We release our quantization benchmark paper:

   [**LLM-QBench: A Benchmark Towards the Best Practice for Post-training Quantization of Large Language Models**](https://arxiv.org/abs/2405.06001).